Lithuania

 Employment insurance benefits entitle recipients to income replacement due to the following:

-• Sickness: The employer pays a minimum benefit of 62.06% and up to 100% (discretionary) of the recipient’s average wages for the first 2 days of illness.
+- Sickness: The employer pays a minimum benefit of 62.06% and up to 100% (discretionary) of the recipient’s average wages for the first 2 days of illness.
 The National Social Insurance Fund, from the 3rd day of illness, shall pay 62.06% of the recipient’s compensated wages.
-The monthly sick pay paid by the National Social Insurance Fund cannot be smaller than 11.64% of the domestic average monthly wages valid for the last quarter before the temporary working inability was determined.
+The monthly sick pay paid by the National Social Insurance Fund cannot be less than 11.64% of the domestic average monthly wage valid for the last quarter preceding the determination of temporary working inability.

 Supplementary Employee Benefits